PTSD (song)

 "PTSD" is a song by American rapper G Herbo featuring fellow American rappers Juice Wrld, Lil Uzi Vert, and Chance the Rapper.
 It was released on February 28, 2020, from G Herbo's third studio album of the same name (2020).
 The song was produced by D.A.
-Got That Dope.
+Got That Dope, and the song features additional writing credits from him, Christopher Torpey, James Lavigne, and Mikkey Nance.

 It peaked at number 38 on the Billboard Hot 100, becoming G Herbo's first and highest-charting song.
+The song also charted at number 69 on the Canadian Hot 100, number 22 on the New Zealand Hot Singles chart, and number 19 on the Hot R&B/Hip-Hop Songs chart in the United States of America.
+The song was also certified gold by Recorded Music NZ (RMNZ) and was certified platinum by the Recording Industry Association of America (RIAA).

 Background

 In an interview with Rolling Stone, G Herbo described the song's collaboration as "natural", further stating, "I was hounding him — I had to make sure Juice recorded the hook.
 Once he recorded the hook, we knew we had a smash.
 Then Chance came naturally and Uzi as well.
 Everybody recorded their part right in front of me."

 "PTSD" is Juice Wrld's second posthumous release, following his feature on Eminem's "Godzilla".

 Composition

 The song is about the trauma which the rappers have experienced and its effects, such as mental health issues, and features an "eerie" guitar-driven instrumental with "bubbly drums".
 It opens with the chorus, sung by Juice Wrld: "I turn the news on, when I smell death in the air / I prove you wrong, I made it out of here".
 G Herbo reflects on his own experience of seeing his friends die.
 Next, Chance the Rapper details witnessing shootings, murder (including that of his mother), and robbery, while Lil Uzi Vert touches on their paranoia as a result of PTSD.